 One thing to keep in mind when thinking about how to start a diary is that you are noting down your own history.
 This means that you are recording memories for the future, that you will be able to look back at for many years to come and recall the events more clearly.

-- The final steps of how to start a diary is to list a few tips for new journal writers, that will help you avoid some of the most common drawbacks or mistakes.
+The final steps of how to start a diary is to list a few tips for new diary writers, that will help you avoid some of the most common drawbacks or mistakes.

 - First of all, make sure your notebook and pen are compatible.
 There is nothing more annoying than sitting down to write or draw and ending up with an unintelligible mess.
 When thinking about how to start a diary, make sure you select a topic that will help you keep the diary, making it a pleasant way of spending time instead of something that you feel you have to do.